metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/fasta-like/_index.md

 {{< /mermaid >}}

-The diagram shows that the two sequences share four 4mers, above in green.
-The next step is to compute {{< katex >}}\Delta = Pos_A - Pos_B{{< /katex >}} for all the shared 4mers.
-If a 4mer occurs more than once, all the combinations of the differences are considered for that 4mer.
+The diagram above indicates that the two sequences share four 4mers, highlighted in green.

+Next, the algorithm computes {{< katex >}}\Delta = Pos_A - Pos_B{{< /katex >}} for each 4mer shared between sequences A and B. If a 4mer occurs more than once, all the combinations of the differences are considered for that 4mer.

 | 4mer | positions on A | positions on B | {{< katex >}}\Delta{{< /katex >}}       |
 |------|---------------|-----------------|-------------------|